ShanonPearce/ASH-Toolset/README.md

 ![hpcf steps](docs/images/hpcf_steps.png)

-### Generate Binaural Dataset for Room Simulation over Headphones
+### Binaural Room Simulation over Headphones
-In the 'Quick Configuration’ tab, this section is used to apply customised binaural room simulation over headphones in equalizer APO.
+In the 'Quick Configuration’ tab, this tool is used to apply customised binaural room simulations over headphones in equalizer APO.
 In the ‘Filter & Dataset export’ tab, this is used to export a customised binaural dataset containing binaural impulse responses in WAV or SOFA format which can then be loaded into audio processing software to apply room simulation.
 1. Select acoustic space from below environments.
 This will determine the listening environment of the simulation.
    - Audio labs
    - Auditorium